taengstagram/instagram-livestream-downloader/README.md

 ### 2017.08 Notice
 I am no longer actively maintaining or supporting this project.
 Use at your own discretion.
+I've left the issues open so that you can get help from fellow users, but please maintain basic GitHub courtesy.
+Close your issues if it is resolved.
+Don't hijack un-related issues.

 ---